Luis van Rooten: Books

-Van Rooten died June 17, 1973, in Chatham, Massachusetts, where he and his family had a vacation home.

 Mots D'Heures: Gousses, Rames

-Van Rooten is well known in particular for his book Mots D'Heures: Gousses, Rames (1967), ostensibly a collection of poems by an obscure and unsung Frenchman (with translations and commentary).
+Van Rooten is well known for his book Mots d'Heures: Gousses, Rames: The d'Antin Manuscript (1967), a collection of poems, ostensibly written by an obscure and unsung Frenchman (with translations and commentary).
 Van Rooten used French words and phrases which, when spoken aloud with a French accent, produce English Mother Goose rhymes, a work of homophonic translation.
 The following example, when spoken aloud, sounds like the opening lines to "Humpty Dumpty":